smith-phil/galasubgraph/README.md

  ### Why?
 ---
- I wanted a tool that allows people to track NFTs being minted in the gala ecosystem.
+ I wanted a tool that allows people to track NFTs and game assets in the gala ecosystem.
 The base subgraph code has been created using [@openzeppelin/subgraphs](https://www.npmjs.com/package/@openzeppelin/subgraphs), and has been customized to include additional entities.

  ### Prerequisites
  ---